tchajed/div-regex/README.md

 ## Simplifying regular expressions

 We have to do one more thing to make the GNFA construction work out: it turns out that it's convenient when working with general regular expression algorithms like this one to use a regular expression that matches nothing.
 We represent regular expressions as an Abstract Syntax Tree (AST) in [regex.py](python/regex.py), a form that's much easier to manipulate than strings, and include a regular expression for this empty case (the class `Empty`).
-However, in the normal regular expression syntax that programming languages use there's no equivalent form (every regex in languages like Python and Javascript matches _something_).
+However, in the normal regular expression syntax that programming languages use there's no equivalent form (every regex in languages like Python and JavaScript matches _something_).
 To get around this, we implement some regular expression simplifications, which it turns out will eliminate all uses of the empty regex.

 While we're at it, we make a bunch of other simplifications.
 These make a difference but regardless this approach produces regular expressions that are too complicated to really understand (see the regex above for divisibility by 4 - higher numbers are only worse).